haiatto/OGJ_Koekatamarin/New Unity Project/Assets/Photon Unity Networking/readme.txt

 Clean PUN Import (no demos)
-	To import only the scripts of Photon Unity Networking into an existing project:
-	Skip anything except the folders "Plugins" and "Editor".
+	To import only the scripts of Photon Unity Networking into an existing project: skip anything except the folders "Plugins" and "Editor".

 Server